 Is this class for men or women only?

-no. it is for both men and women. and it is a mixed class.
-If you have any further questions please leave it in the form provided below.
+no. it is for both men and women. and it is a mixed class.please let me know if you have any enquiries.

 how much is it?